-The range of museums in the city is enriched with the Diocesan Museum, adjacent to the splendid Cathedral with its Gothic facade, which preserves, among other exceptional exhibits, the chasuble of Thomas Becket; the Picene Archaeological Section, documenting fully through bronze artefacts of a unique type one of the great pre-Roman Italic cultures; and the Oratory of Saint Monica, with a cycle of late Gothic frescoes which are among the most highly regarded in Le Marche.
+The range of museums in the city is enriched with the Diocesan Museum, adjacent to the splendid Cathedral with its Gothic facade, which preserves, among other exceptional exhibits, the chasuble of Thomas Becket; the Picene Archaeological Section in Palazzo dei Priori, documenting fully through bronze artefacts of a unique type one of the great pre-Roman Italic cultures; and the Oratory of Saint Monica, with a cycle of late Gothic frescoes which are among the most highly regarded in Le Marche.

 In the seventeenth century, Palazzo Paccaroni, down Corso Cavour, the Scientific Museums host the only polar museum in Italy, named "Silvio Zavatti" and the "Tommaso Salvadori" natural Science Museum with the recent renovation, the Church of St. Filippo Neri has become auditorium and exhibition room, that house numerous convention and exhibits.